Superior Plus (TSE:SPB) Shares Down 21.1% on Analyst Downgrade

-Other equities research analysts have also recently issued research reports about the company.
-Raymond James Financial dropped their price objective on Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a report on Thursday, August 14th.
-Desjardins reduced their price objective on Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a research report on Wednesday, August 13th.
-TD Securities upped their target price on shares of Superior Plus from C$8.00 to C$9.00 and gave the stock a “hold” rating in a research note on Thursday, October 9th.
-Finally, BMO Capital Markets lifted their price objective on Superior Plus from C$8.00 to C$10.00 in a report on Friday, October 10th.
-Five research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of C$9.41.
+Several other equities analysts have also weighed in on the stock.
+Desjardins reduced their price objective on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a research report on Wednesday, August 13th.
+BMO Capital Markets boosted their target price on Superior Plus from C$8.00 to C$10.00 in a research report on Friday, October 10th.
+Raymond James Financial reduced their target price on Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a report on Thursday, August 14th.
+Finally, TD Securities boosted their price objective on Superior Plus from C$8.00 to C$9.00 and gave the stock a “hold” rating in a report on Thursday, October 9th.
+Five analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of C$9.41.

-Superior Plus (TSE:SPB – Get Free Report) last released its quarterly earnings data on Thursday, November 13th.
-The company reported C($0.47) earnings per share (EPS) for the quarter.
+Superior Plus (TSE:SPB – Get Free Report) last released its earnings results on Thursday, November 13th.
+The company reported C($0.47) earnings per share for the quarter.
+The business had revenue of C$470.64 million for the quarter.
 Superior Plus had a net margin of 1.80% and a return on equity of 4.21%.
-The company had revenue of C$470.64 million during the quarter.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, October 15th.
-Stockholders of record on Wednesday, October 15th were given a $0.045 dividend.
-The ex-dividend date of this dividend was Monday, September 29th.
-This represents a $0.18 dividend on an annualized basis and a dividend yield of 2.9%.
-Superior Plus’s dividend payout ratio (DPR) is presently 109.01%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, October 15th.
+Shareholders of record on Wednesday, October 15th were paid a $0.045 dividend.
+This represents a $0.18 annualized dividend and a yield of 2.9%.
+The ex-dividend date was Monday, September 29th.
+Superior Plus’s dividend payout ratio is currently 109.01%.

 Superior is a leading North American distributor of propane, compressed natural gas, renewable energy and related products and services, servicing approximately 770,000 customer locations in the U.S. and Canada.
 Through its primary businesses, propane distribution and CNG, RNG and hydrogen distribution, Superior safely delivers clean burning fuels to residential, commercial, utility, agricultural and industrial customers not connected to a pipeline.